emidiovaleretto/bjj-webapp-ms1-project/README.md

 ![Form](./assets/readme-images/footer.png)

 ## Beginners Guide Page
   - The beginners guide page is linked to the button in the main section that redirects the user to another page containing a YouTube video with some examples of the main techniques that every beginner will find.

 ![Beginners Guide](./assets/readme-images/beginners-guide.png)

+# Features Left to Implement
+  - A student testimonial session.

 # Tecnologies Used